ileathan/leat-mine/README.md

 # leat-mine

-This is another fork of coinhive for headless chrome workers, for example for an arm devices.
+This is another fork of coinhive for headless chrome workers, for example for arm devices.

 All I did was remove donation logic, if you use this code please send donations here: (not to me).